divio/divio-cloud-docs/background/recommended-configuration-notes-django.rst

 Our recommended Django project configuration is described in:

 * :ref:`django-create-deploy`
-* :ref:`Deploy a new Django project using the Divio quickstart repository <django-deploy-quickstart>`
+* :ref:`django-deploy-quickstart`
+* :ref:`django-cms-deploy-quickstart`

-The Twelve-factor model adopted for these places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
+The Twelve-factor model adopted for these projects places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
 The configuration for:

 * security